Implement application security groups

 For our scenario, we need to build the following configuration:

-• For each virtual machine server, assign its NIC to the appropriate application security group.
+For each virtual machine server, assign its network interface to the appropriate application security group.

-• Rule 1: Set Priority to 100.
-Allow access from the internet to machines in the WebASG group from HTTP port 80 and HTTPS port 443.
+Rule 1: Set Priority to 100.
+Allow access from the internet to the web servers machines from HTTP port 80 and HTTPS port 443.

 Rule 1 has the lowest priority value, so it has precedence over the other rules in the group.
 Customer access to our online catalog is paramount in our design.

-• Rule 2: Set Priority to 110.
-Allow access from machines in the WebASG group to machines in the DBASG group over HTTPS port 1433.
+Rule 2: Set Priority to 110.
+Allow access from the web servers to application servers over HTTPS port 1433.

-• Rule 3: Set Priority to 120.
-Deny (X) access from anywhere to machines in the DBASG group over HTTPS port 1433.
+Rule 3: Set Priority to 120.
+Deny access from anywhere to application server machines over HTTPS port 1433.

 The combination of Rule 2 and Rule 3 ensures that only our web servers can access our database servers.
 This security configuration protects our inventory databases from outside attack.